loopwerk/loopwerk.io/content/articles/2020-06-20-user-subscriptions.md

-# User subscriptions on the web
+---
-- tags: review
+tags: review

-As I am reaching feature-completeness of my side project Critical Notes, I need to add paid subscriptions to it.
+summary: As I am reaching feature-completeness of my side project Critical Notes, I need to add paid subscriptions to it.
 Users can already subscribe in the iOS app, but of course not everyone uses iOS, so I need to build something for the web client too.
 ---

+# User subscriptions on the web
 As I am reaching feature-completeness of my side project Critical Notes, I need to add paid subscriptions to it.
 Users can [already subscribe in the iOS app](/articles/2020/storekit-webhooks-firestore/), but of course not everyone uses iOS, so I need to build something for the web client too.

 What I need and want from a payment platform is rather simple: